IsaacVerm/vineyard/README.md

 * vine shoots > 10 cm
 * 10 mm of rainfall in last 24-48 hours
 *
 The *3-10* rule can be assumed to be a minimum acceptancecriterium for our own model.
 In addition it can be usedas a sanity check for our own model.
-If our own modeldeviates too far from the rule it probably meanssomething is wrong with our model and not the rule(although the rule is far from perfect).
+If our own model deviates too far from the rule it probably means something is wrong with our model and not the rule(although the rule is far from perfect).

+## Model

+### Verification model

+The dependent variable (the presence of downy mildew) is not present in the data set provided.
+It is thus impossible to verify the model.

 ### mechanistic model